vrodgom/statmorph/README.rst

 - Some properties associated to the above statistics (Petrosian radii, half-light radii, etc.)

-Although the Sersic index is, by definition, the opposite of a non-parametric morphological quantity, it is included anyway due to its popularity.
+Although the Sersic index is the opposite of a non-parametric morphological quantity, it is included anyway due to its popularity.

 This Python implementation is largely based on IDL code originally